-recommended to evaluate whether certain measures are worth the budget allocated to them, and to check whether they are effective.
-If not, measures should be adapted.
+The CESCR is the only Committee that sometimes recommends evaluating the measures taken to eradicate corruption8 (Thailand 2015, Serbia 2014, Montenegro 2014).
+This should appear more often, in other TBs as well.
+It is always recommended to evaluate whether certain measures are worth the budget allocated to them, and to check whether they are effective.
+If not, the measures should be adapted.

-The CESCR also sometimes recommends to seek the help of International Organisations who have expertise on eradicating corruption9.
-This recommendation could be more useful to State parties if it were more concrete (which organisations are competent for which actions, in which region etc.).
+The CESCR also sometimes recommends seeking the help of International Organisations who have expertise on eradicating corruption9 (Sri Lanka, 2010).
+This recommendation could be more useful to State parties if it were more concrete.